ZhengPeng7/BiRefNet/README.md

 This repo is the official implementation of "[**Bilateral Reference for High-Resolution Dichotomous Image Segmentation**](https://arxiv.org/pdf/2401.03407)" (___CAAI AIR 2024___).

 > [!note]
-> **We need more GPU resources** to push forward the performance of BiRefNet, especially on *matting* tasks, higher-resolution inference (*2K*), and more *efficient* model design.
+> **We need more GPU resources** to push forward the performance of BiRefNet, especially on *video* tasks and more *efficient* model designs on higher-resolution images.
 If you are happy to cooperate, please contact me at zhengpeng0108@gmail.com.

 ## News :newspaper:
+* **`Dec 5, 2024`:**  Fix the bug of using `torch.compile` in latest PyTorch versions (2.5.1) and the slow iteration in FP16 training with accelerate (set as default).
 * **`Nov 28, 2024`:**  Congrats to students @Nankai University employed BiRefNet to build their project and won the [provincial gold medal](https://drive.google.com/file/d/1WDgcHzzmbPtj3O4tlZyT3HLfNKLBPkje/view?usp=drive_link) and national bronze medal on the [China International College Students’ Innovation Competition 2024](https://cy.ncss.cn/en).
 * **`Oct 26, 2024`:**  We added the [guideline of conducting fine-tuning on custom data](https://github.com/ZhengPeng7/BiRefNet?tab=readme-ov-file#pen-fine-tuning-on-custom-data) with existing weights.
 * **`Oct 6, 2024`:**  We uploaded the [BiRefNet-matting](https://huggingface.co/ZhengPeng7/BiRefNet-matting) model for general trimap-free matting use.